TeamMETISSE/METISSE/docs/source/glossary.md

 SSE-style output files are text files ending with .dat and are controlled by the `write_output_to_file` function in SSE_input_controls.
 These files have a file structure similar to the popular [SSE](https://astronomy.swin.edu.au/~jhurley/bsedload.html) code.
 They contain the below listed stellar parameters up to the maximum age.
 Time and age at hydrogen ZAMS are assumed to be zero at the beginning of the code.

 ::: {Important}
-These files can only be created in standalone mode of METISSE.
+These files can only be created in the standalone mode of METISSE.
 :::

 | Column Header | Description |